Kentucky State University: Academics

 The university also offers five liberal study degrees through the Whitney Young School (WYS) of Honors and Liberal Studies, which consists of a Honors Program, an Integrative Studies Program, and an International Studies Program.
 The degrees include Africana Studies and Liberal Studies.

 Demographics

-As of 2024, Kentucky State University was host to 2,029 undergraduate students and 142 graduate students.
-African Americans comprised 52% of the undergraduate and 44% of the graduate student body.
+As of 2024, Kentucky State University was host to 1,932 undergraduate students.
+African Americans comprised 81% of the undergraduate student body.

 Library

 The Paul G. Blazer Library, constructed in 1960, houses a collection of more than 700,000 items includes extensive reference, periodical, and circulating collections of materials such as books, videos, microforms, sound recordings, and others, to aid students in their course work and research.
 It is named after Paul G. Blazer, a strong supporter of education who was the founder and CEO of Ashland Oil and Refining Company in Ashland, Kentucky.

 Pawpaw program

 KYSU has the world's largest pawpaw (Asimina triloba) research planting.
 The research program was started in 1990 with the aim of developing pawpaw as a new tree-fruit crop for Kentucky.
 Pawpaw is the largest native fruit in the United States and has very few diseases compared to other orchard crops.
 KYSU is the site of the USDA National Clonal Germplasm Repository for Asimina species and the pawpaw orchards at KYSU contain over 1,700 trees.
 Research activities include germplasm collection and variety trials, and efforts are directed towards improving propagation, understanding fruit ripening and storage, and developing orchard management practices.
 Cultivation is best in hardiness zones 5-9 and trees take 7–8 years from seedling to fruiting.
 KYSU has created the three cultivars 'KSU-Atwood', 'KSU-Benson', and 'KSU-Chappell', with focus on better flavors, higher yields, vigorous plants, and low seed-to-pulp ratios.